billxbf/billxbf/README.md

 Welcome 🖐️
-I'm a researcher at Nvidia.
+I'm a research engineer at Nvidia.

 I make Agents good from scratch - data, rl infra, algo, recipe to harness - as I see them as a single line of work.